THINGS TO KNOW ABOUT DAUFUSKIE ISLAND

 Native American History

 The first encounter Native Americans had with Europeans was in the 1520s.
 The Spanish came to Daufuskie Island, had a look around, and then continued South to what would become their Florida sanctuary.
 It wasn’t until the 1670s that settlers from England and Scotland settled on Daufuskie Island.
 At first, relationships between natives and settlers were amicable.
 The Native Americans traded produce, pelts, and local knowledge for the European’s tools and weaponry.
-The relationship became bitter once the Europeans began to overcharge the natives for trades, eventually putting the Native Americans “in debt”.
-Over time, the natives got pushed off of the island after the English took advantage of them and overpowered them with strength and numbers.
-Most of these natives joined the Yemassee in an alliance with the Spanish.
+The relationship became bitter once the Europeans began to overcharge the natives for trades, eventually putting the Native Americans “in debt.”
+Over time, Daufuskie’s Native Americans were forced off the island.
+The majority of those displaced joined the Yemassee Indians in an alliance with the Spanish.

-The Spanish had claimed territory from Charleston SC to St. Augustine FL, so they recognized an encroachment of their land when the English settled on Daufuskie.
-The Spanish started rewarding their Yemassee allies for raiding territories that the English had settled on.
+The Spanish had claimed territory from Charleston, SC to St. Augustine, FL, so they recognized an encroachment of their land when the English settled on Daufuskie.
+The Spanish started rewarding their Yemassee allies for raiding English settled territories.
 In 1715, the Yemassee came to Daufuskie in an attempt to surprise-attack the settlers.
 The English, however, got wind of the onslaught ahead of time and were ready for the attack.
 When the Yemassee arrived on the southeast tip of the island, they encountered gunfire from the woods where the English were hiding.
 In the battle that gave “Bloody Point” its name, the Yemassee invaders were massacred.
-A series of skirmished followed with losses from both sides, but in the end the English won out and kept their land.
+A series of skirmishes followed with losses from both sides, but in the end the English won out and kept their land.

 Plantations began to develop on Daufuskie Island after the Revolutionary War.
 Twelve original plantations existed with sizes ranging from 200 – 1,100 acres.
-Similar to the rest of the Carolinas low-country, the main crops grown were rice and sea island cotton.
-The Daufuskie cotton was renowned as the finest cotton in the country.
+Similar to the rest of the Carolina low-country, the main crop grown was sea island cotton.
+Daufuskie’s cotton was renowned as the finest cotton in the country.
 Some plantations grew Blue Indigo and used the stunning color to dye their cotton, producing blue fabrics and clothing.
 Keep in mind that blue was a tough color to produce before synthetic color arose, so these blue fabrics were sought after by royalty.
-African slaves worked on these plantations and lived primarily in houses made from “tabby”; a combination of oysters, sand, and water.
+African slaves worked on these plantations and lived primarily in houses made from “tabby,” a combination of oysters, sand, and water.

 During the Civil War, Union troops occupied Daufuskie Island and drove off most of the plantation owners and slaves.
-Once the war passed, many of the freed slaves (or “Gullah”) returned to the island.
-A large portion of the Gullah population on Daufuskie worked in the Oyster industry; oysters were plentiful in the waterways surrounding the island and a canning company was located near what is now the Public Dock.
+Once the war passed, many freed slaves from the southeastern coast (or “Gullah”) settled on the island.
+A large portion of the Gullah population on Daufuskie worked in the oyster industry; oysters were plentiful in the waterways surrounding the island and a canning company was located near what is now the Public Dock.
 In 1959 the Savannah River became severely polluted from a paper mill, and the oyster population got wiped out.
-This caused the majority of Gullah people to leave the island in search of a living in the big cities.
+This caused the majority of Gullah people to leave the island in search of a living in larger cities.
 Churches, schools, and other community gathering places shut down for a period due to low population on the island.
 A handful of families stayed on the island, however, to continue farming and working in other trades.
 To this day, you can find evidence of this time period through Gullah-constructed homes and buildings sprinkled throughout the island.
 Interested in discovering more about the Gullah culture?
 Read here about our Sallie Ann Native Gullah tour!

 PRIVATE / SEMI PRIVATE COMMUNITIES ON DAUFUSKIE ISLAND